amandajuhl95/TicTacToe/README.md

 We verify that the Mockito.mock has been called a specific number of times (wantedNumberOfInvocations) with a method someMethod().

 ##### How do you verify that a mock was called with specific arguments?

+If the mock takes simple types as argument:

 ```
 Import static org.mockito.Mockito.verify;
 Import static org.mockito.Mockito.eq;